couy-victor/ai-bank/README.md

 ## 📄 Licença

-Este projeto está sob a licença [inserir tipo de licença].
+Este projeto está sob a licença MIT.

 ## 👥 Contribuição